Why Choose PetMind?

 MSc Clinical Animal Behaviour

-In 2017, she completed a Masters Degree in Clinical Animal Behaviour at the University of Lincoln.
+It wasn't until I got my own dog Inca (and started experiencing trouble) that my education turned to companion animals.
+In 2017, I completed a Masters Degree in Clinical Animal Behaviour at the University of Lincoln.

 I have shared my home with many animals over the years - Great Danes, Jack Russell Terriers, Deerhounds, Chipmunks, Gecko's, Ferrets, Cats and Falcons.
 Currently Unfortunately, Inca (German Shepherd) passed away in 2020.
 We still have Kizzy (Cypriot rescue) however, to keep me on my toes.